Last reviewed by Robert Prime — March 2026

 - UK readers differ from American audiences in tastes, buying habits, and platform preferences — what works in the US won’t necessarily fly here.

-- Currency considerations mean ad spends, tools, and services require careful budgeting in GBP, and fluctuating exchange rates impact costs when paying for international services.
+- Currency considerations mean ad spends require careful budgeting in GBP, and fluctuating exchange rates impact costs when paying for international services.

 - VAT and other tax rules affect pricing strategies for ebooks and print books.